 Many people, countries, states, and organizations look to the WHO for guidance regarding policy, and misinformation fueled by hidden agendas is beginning to trickle down into people’s everyday lives though policies, bans and restrictions.

 It’s important to note that Dr Yach is not an e-cigarette advocate.
 During his career working with anti-smoking efforts he has admittedly grown to distrust the information that comes from every producer of nicotine products.
 “I understand why anti-smoking activists so distrust vaping.
 I’m one of them.
 But the evidence is clear,” he states.
 His support for electronic cigarettes comes from the truth and the facts.
 E-cigarettes help people quit smoking more effectively than other remedies.
-That is why he believes that it is not only unfortunately, but also a danger to our global health that the WHO continues to treat vaping as if it were just as bad a smoking.
+That is why he believes that it is not only, unfortunately, but also a danger to our global health that the WHO continues to treat vaping as if it were just as bad a smoking.

 Derek Yach is not alone in his view.
-He quotes the Royal College of Physicians in his article who state that: ‘Switching completely from tobacco to e-cigarettes achieves much the same in health terms as does quitting smoking and all nicotine use completely.
+He quotes the Royal College of Physicians in his article who states that: ‘Switching completely from tobacco to e-cigarettes achieves much the same in health terms as does quitting smoking and all nicotine use completely.
 Furthermore… risks associated with passive exposure to e-cigarette vapor are far less than those associated with passive exposure to tobacco smoke.”

-Second hand smoke is one of the biggest dangers to our public health that we have the power to remedy.
+Second-hand smoke is one of the biggest dangers to our public health that we have the power to remedy.
 Dr. Neal Benowitz is an MD and a former member of the FDA’s Tobacco Products Scientific Advisory Committee.
-While he questions the safety of some e-cigarette ingredients, mainly the variation of ingredients used to create the flavoring, he is still candid about the reality of the e-cigarette debate.
+While he questions the safety of some e-cigarette ingredients, mainly the variety of ingredients used to create the flavoring, he is still candid about the reality of the e-cigarette debate.
 “It’s all relative to cigarette smoking,” Benowitz says.
 “Based on what we know now, they [e-cigarettes] are much less hazardous than regular cigarettes.”

-One area where e-cigarettes are much better than the traditional model is in second hand smoke.
+One area where e-cigarettes are much better than the traditional model is in second-hand smoke.
 Benowitz points out that e-cigarette users exhale very little of what they breathe in, not to mention the fact that e-cigarette devices emit no aerosol.
 Cigarettes, by contrast, pollute the atmosphere and others’ lungs at an astronomical rate.
 “Seventy-five percent of the smoke generated by cigarettes is sidestream smoke, and that goes into the environment,” Benowitz says.

 These are not huge revelations to e-cigarette users who have already made the decision to switch from smokes to e-cigs.
 Vapers experience the benefits daily.
 Not only are users improving what they inhale into their body by switching out smoke for vapor, they also enjoy more social acceptability, not to mention just the simple fact that the smell that usually shrouds a cigarette smoker is non-existent.
-The truth is, if all e-cigarettes did was cut down on second hand smoke that would be enough.
-In reality though, e-cigarettes also offer a much less dangerous way to handle a nicotine habit.
+The truth is, if all e-cigarettes did was cut down on second-hand smoke that would be enough.
+In reality, though, e-cigarettes also offer a much less dangerous way to handle a nicotine habit.

 According to the American Lung Association, cigarettes emit approximately 7,000 chemicals when burned, a significant amount of these are poisonous and at least 69 of those chemicals cause cancer.